Tada-1234/alx_python/python-hello_world/README.md

 This is hello python
-Simply an intro to python
+Simply an intro to pythonMy Python Functions